aiplanethub/getting-started-with-r-programming-for-data-science/basic-arithmetic-operation-in-r/981-Basic Arithmetic & Coding in R.md

   * Comparison operators
   * Assignment operators
   * Logical operators
-* Let’s see some of the well know operators.
+* Let's see some of the well-known operators.

 ### Arithmetic Operator

 * Used with numeric values to perform common mathematical operations.
-* The addition, subtraction, multiplication, etc. operations come under this category.
+* The addition, subtraction, multiplication, etc., operations come under this category.
 * Example:
 x = 2
 y = 3